Haidee Wasson, PhD

 Professor (Film Studies), Cinema

-Haidee Wasson's published work concentrates on cinema, but explores the broader relations among moving images, technology, art, and culture.
-Her recent work focuses on film technologies, with a particular interest in the ways that the museum, industry, and the military have provided platforms for new ideas about, and uses of, cinema.
-Her most recent book Everyday Movies (University of California Press, 2021) specifically examines the history of portable projectors and their importance for expanding what films look like, how they have been seen, what they were for, and why we watch them.
-This book, in particular, argues that portable projections have long overshadowed movie theaters, serving as the site wherein the vast majority of movies have been encountered throughout the 20th Century.
+Haidee Wasson's published work concentrates on cinema but explores the broader relations among moving images, technology, art, and culture.
+Her recent work focuses on portable film technologies, with a particular interest in the ways that the museum, industry, and the military have provided platforms for new ideas about, and uses of, cinema.
+Her latest book Everyday Movies (University of California Press, 2021) is the winner of the prestigious Katherine Singer Kovacs "Best Book" Prize, awarded by the Society for Cinema and Media Studies.
+This book was also a shortlisted finalist for the Krasna Kraus Award for Best Book in Film Studies.
+Everyday Movies examines the history of portable film projectors and their importance for expanding what films look like, how they have been seen, what they were for, and why we watch them.
+This book, in particular, argues that portable projections have long overshadowed movie theaters in number, scale and scope, serving as the site wherein the vast majority of movies have been encountered throughout the 20th Century.
 Small projectors helped to make movies a normalized element of everyday life, and hence far more than occasional events marked off by big-screen magic.
+Small-gauge film formats enabled a radical diversification of film languages, from non-fiction to experimental, from science films to pornography.
 She lectures internationally on these and other subjects.
+She is currently working on several projects related to the 100-year history of 16mm film (1923 - 2023) and other small film formats.

 She previously taught in the Cultural Studies and Comparative Literature Department, University of Minnesota and in the Visual and Environmental Studies Program, Harvard University.